 The other candidate also fails the double test of consistency.

 Let us first acknowledge that any attempt to draw a distinction between consciousness and data must prove only partial.
 No scientist procures data without using her senses, so the experimental method must first pass through someone’s private consciousness before it can be refined.
 To isolate consciousness as a source of facts, we must distinguish it clearly from the extraordinary lengths thinkers must go to as they convert brute perceptual reality into the purity of empirical fact and as they refine reflection into the clarity of identities (see “The Tyranny of Rationality”).
 In considering consciousness a separate candidate for facticity, we are led to associate consciousness with undistilled experience, meaning the blur of conclusions we only half process a thousand times a day.
 And we must mix with this coarsest kind of experiential knowledge (see “What Counts as Justification?”) the operations of belief, which is undistilled knowledge tinged with desire.
 Most of our reflection on experience is a sloppy composite of impression, reflection, bias, and commitment to goods we but poorly understand.
 This thought gumbo serves most moments as a casual effort at fact-finding.
 Is it any wonder that what it cooks up disagrees with the recipes of other thinkers?
-Or that it fails even to produce a singular consistency in our own claims to factual truth?
+Or that it fails even to produce a singular flavor to our own claims to factual truth?
 Whereas data and identity fail only one of the dual tests for consistency, we may confidently assert that consciousness defined as undistilled experience must fail both tests.
 First, it is hardly consistent in itself, so the “facts” of our own reflections must frequently dispute others we have previously advanced.
 But it is obvious that even should one’s consciousness produce consistency over time in its selection of facticity, it will not only fail to reconcile claims made by the same process operating in other thinkers, but it must also provide no means to prefer one set of conscious commitments to another as bases for facticity.
 It is in the nature of beliefs that multiple interpretations can be permissible, and so it is with the broader commitments of consciousness.
 The inability of such discordant “facts” to ground larger structures of truth is obvious on its face, and if it isn’t, is made obvious by even a glance at the current social environment.
 This incoherence has proved the defining quality of the postmodern virtual circle that privileges all the products of consciousness so long as they manage to cohere in the mind of the thinker (see “What Is the Virtual Circle?”).
 Treating the products of undistilled experience as “private fact” is guaranteed to open a Pandora’s Box of discord as it entitles every consciousness to its own standards with no means of arbitration.
 And to make the issue even more intractable, the inclusion of beliefs as tantamount to fact must launch us into a chaos of irreconcilable “facts” about what can never be known, as the sordid history of religious warfare has demonstrated (see “Premodern Authority”).
 These difficulties ought to prove sufficient to drive our commitment to a better definition of facticity.

 The conflicting definitions now in general use have failed not only in concert but also as separate options to define and defend the meaning of “fact.”
 If we can’t restrict facticity only to empirical proofs or expand it to everyone’s personal preference, how can we salvage some consensual meaning for the word and some hope that facts might yet save us from our present acrimony?